Eric-Lpcr/AdventOfCode2021/day07/README.md

 Part 2 fuel consumption is a classic running sum `1 + 2 + 3 + 4 + ... + k` which equals to `k * (k + 1) / 2`. k * k is a
 square (wow!) and I read in the papers that the mean mas minimizing the delta squares...
 Here we are for part 2.

-But unlike which is a number taken in the data, mean is a computation and gives a decimal result in our case.
+But unlike median which is a number taken in the data, mean is a computation and gives a decimal result in our case.
 So I tried with the two surrounding integers and chose the one which was giving the lowest total consumption.

 I'm not fully satisfied with part 2 solution because it's not strongly designed with mathematics, but resides in a lucky feeling attempt ;-)